 The project is located in a distressed rural census track in Andrews, SC and is also located within a South Carolina State Enterprise Zone and is a FEMA-designated Major Disaster Declaration Area due to severe storms and flooding in October 2015.

 SafeRack is a subsidiary of SixAxis LLC and an industry leader in the manufacturing of fall protection equipment.
 SafeRack financed a $21.25 million new plant construction, which included $15 million in RDP NMTC allocation.

 For more than a decade, SafeRack has spurred the manufacturing renaissance in America with high-tech manufacturing opportunities in the precision welding, laser cutting, robotic and assembly technologies.
 The company’s patent-pending technologies used to manufacture fall protection and loading/unloading systems, safeguard workers and enable them to work more efficiently in demanding industrial environments.

-SafeRack partnered with Rural Development Partners to fund $150K in leadership, training, and community impact programs.
-The grant is providing technical training for the workforce, boosting the Robotics and Welding Programs at Georgetown High School and Andrews High School, and providing Andrews residents with AWS certified Welding Training.
-Community organizations receiving a grant were RISE Youth Corp, Sisters in STEM, and GSSM iTEAMS Xtreme for internships, program funding, or sponsorships; and Smith Medical Clinic providing medical care for uninsured, low-income working families.
+SafeRack and Rural Development Partners provided a matching funds grant of $150,000 to enhance workforce development initiatives and community services in the region.
+Grant funding enhanced employee leadership skills and technical training programs, boosted the Robotics and Welding Programs at Georgetown High School and Andrews High School, and provided AWS certified Welding Training to Andrews residents.
+Community service organizations that received funding include: RISE Youth Corp, Sisters in STEM, GSSM iTEAMS Xtreme, and Smith Medical Clinic who utilized the grant for internships, program funding, or sponsorships.
+Funds for Smith Medical Clinic helped provide medical care to uninsured, low-income working families.